 In 2006, Christian Pol-Roger was appointed to the Supervisory Board and Laurent d'Harcourt took over the position of Export Manager.
 He was appointed to the Board of Directors in 2008.

-The Supervisory Board is comprised of Christian de Billy, Christian Pol-Roger, Aymar le Roux, Veronique Collard - de Billy and Evelyne de Billy.
-Evelyne is also the vineyard manager (219 acres).
+The Supervisory Board is comprised of Christian de Billy, Christian Pol-Roger, Aymar le Roux, Veronique Collard de Billy and Evelyne de Billy.

-Patrice Noyelle is to leave his position as President of the Board of Directors of Pol Roger at the age of 66.
-He has been appointed to the Supervisory Board, joining Christian Pol-Roger, Aymar le Roux, Véronique Collard de Billy and Evelyne de Billy, under Christian de Billy's presidency.
+In June 2013, Patrice Noyelle left his position as President of the Board of Directors of Pol Roger and Laurent d'Harcourt succeeded him.
+Patrice Noyelle was appointed to the Supervisory Board, joining Christian Pol-Roger, Aymar le Roux, Véronique Collard de Billy, Laurence de Billy and Evelyne de Billy, under Christian de Billy's presidency.

 In June 2015, the Supervisory Board of Champagne POL ROGER appointed Isabelle Gautier, Financial Director, to the Board of Directors.
 She joined Laurent d'Harcourt, President of the Board of Directors and Hubert de Billy.
 The Board of Directors is also supported by the skills of Evelyne de Billy, Vineyard Manager, and Damien Cambres, Cellar Master since April 2018.